OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 At this time WhiteRabbit does not run on this platform.

 **PostgreSQL**

   * _**Server location:**_ this field contains the host name and database name (<host>/<database>)
   * _**User name:**_ name of the user used to log into the server
   * _**Password:**_ password for the supplied user name
   * _**Database name:**_ this field contains the schema containing the source tables

+**Google BigQuery**

+Google BigQuery (GBQ) supports two different connection/authentication methods -- application default credentials and service account authentication.
+The former method is considered more secure because it writes auditing events to stackdriver.
+The specific method used is determined by the arguments provided to the configuration panel as described below.

+Authentication via application default credentials:

+When using application default credentials authentication, you must run the following gcloud command in the user account only once: 'gcloud auth application-default login' (do not include the single quote characters).
+An application key is written to ~/.config/gcloud/application_default_credentails.json.

+  * _**Server location:**_ name of the GBQ ProjectID
+  * _**User name:**_ not used
+  * _**Password:**_ not used
+  * _**Database name:**_ data set name within ProjectID named in Server location field

+Authentication via service account credentials:
+  * _**Server location:**_ name of GBQ ProjectID
+  * _**User name:**_ OAuth service account email address
+  * _**Password:**_ OAuth private key path (file location of private key JSON file).
+Must be a valid full file pathname
+  * _**Database name:**_ data set name within ProjectID named in Server location field

 ### Scanning a Database

 #### Performing the Scan